R-number/FitnessTracker/README.md

 - Pedometer
 - Bluetooth configuration with app

-These modules are all controlled using a centralised microcontroller.
+These modules are all controlled using a centralised microcontroller (Arduino Due).